-Trolling Motor Batteries – The Complete Guide
+Trolling Motor Batteries

 A trolling motor is only as good as the battery powering it.
-Choosing the right trolling motor battery ensures longer runtime, consistent performance and reliable power while on the water.
-This complete guide will help you understand battery sizes, the difference between marine starting and deep cycle batteries, and how to maximize your trolling motor’s performance.
+Choosing the right trolling motor battery ensures longer runtime, consistent performance, and reliable power while on the water.
+This guide will help you understand battery sizes, the difference between marine starting and deep cycle batteries, and how to maximize your trolling motor’s performance.

 Common Trolling Motor Battery Group Sizes & Capacities

-• Group 24: 70–85 Ah – Ideal for light-duty applications or small boats.
+- Group 24: 70–85 Ah — ideal for light-duty applications or small boats.

-• Group 27: 90–100 Ah – Offers moderate runtime and power for most recreational boats.
+- Group 27: 90–100 Ah — offers moderate runtime and power for most recreational boats.

-• Group 31: 100–125 Ah – Heavy-duty, high-power demand; perfect for anglers spending long hours trolling.
+- Group 31: 100–125 Ah — heavy-duty option for anglers spending long hours trolling.

 Pro Tip: A Group 31 deep cycle battery is recommended for extended trips and consistent performance.